steadybit/extension-kubernetes/advice/single_replica/instructions.md

 Change ```ReplicaSet``` to two (or more) in your Kubernetes configuration in order to increase the scheduling of additional pods.
-The availability of your service ${target.k8s.deployment} will most likely improve.
+The availability of your service ${target.steadybit.label} will most likely improve.
 ```warning
 If you increase the replica we strongly advice you to check if this is supported by your application.
 ```